maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

         hadoop fs -copyFromLocal <local_path>/local_directory <hdfs_path>/directory1

-## 7. Copying directories from hdfs to local
+## 7. Copying Directories From HDFS to Local

 - To copy data from HDFS to local machine, we can use `-copyToLocal` or `-get` commands